lukereding/molly_arts/molly_arts_book_keeping.md

 # playing around with sailfin RNA-seq data from Fraser et al. 2014
 ## getting the data
 The data are stored on NCBI's short read archive, which is a terrible site.
 You cannot press a button or copy a link to download the raw data.
 I had to follow instructions [here](https://www.biostarhandbook.com/unit/sra/short-read-archive.html#sra).
 I first installed _sratoolkit_ on my Mac using Homebrew like `brew install sratoolkit`.
 I could then use the `prefetch` command to download the reads corresponding to each individual.
-I put the names of all the runs in a text document called runs, then I wrote a script, `download_short_read_in_par.sh`, to download the data in parrallel.
+I put the names of all the runs in a text document called runs, then I wrote a script, `download_short_read_in_par.sh`, to download the data in parrallel (this script and others are in this repository).
 Once the data are downloaded, they are in `.sra` format and not `.fastq` like you need them to be.
 So I wrote a second script, `sra_to_fastq.sh`, to convert each `.sra` file to `.fastq`, which takes a bit of time.
 Finally, I transferred all 11 fastq files to lonestar using `scp /path/to/fastq/files/*.fastq reding@lonestar.tacc.utexas.edu`.

 The reads are 100 bp single end reads. `head -4 SRR1161450_1.fastq` gives: